 PREVENTION OF TOOTH DECAY IN CHILDREN

-In November 2008, the Ontario Dental Association (ODA) declared tooth decay an infectious disease.
-The report showed that all children are generally at high risk for tooth decay and urged parents, the government, and the community to work together on prevention.
+In November 2008, the Ontario Dental Association (ODA) declared tooth decay to be an infectious disease.
+The report highlighted that all children are generally at high risk for tooth decay and urged parents, government agencies, and the community to work together on prevention efforts.

-Children are particularly more vulnerable and susceptible to tooth decay.
-They suffer from oral diseases at an alarming rate.
-Tooth decay can also be transmitted by licking a pacifier or by sharing a spoon.
-Moreover, dental caries caused by tooth decay is the most common dental disease in children, but it is preventable in almost all cases.
+Children are especially vulnerable to tooth decay and suffer from oral diseases at an alarming rate.
+Tooth decay can even be transmitted through seemingly harmless actions, such as licking a pacifier or sharing a spoon.
+Dental caries, caused by tooth decay, is the most common dental disease in children—but it is preventable in nearly all cases.

 Contact us today to get a consultation! call (519) 485-4951 or click here